Chandler Estate Planning Attorney

 Deeds, Powers of Attorney, Trusts & More

+If you're in need of a Chandler estate planning attorney, you deserve 100% dedication and a personalized approach for your unique situation.
 A comprehensive estate plan includes documents such as a Will and a Trust, which specify how you want your assets to be distributed after your death.
 It also includes documents such as Powers of Attorney, which are more life-centric and specify who will make decisions regarding your finances and your health care while you are living but not in a position to articulate your wishes yourself.
 People are most familiar with a Will but often don’t realize that a Will, alone, will not spare your loved ones from the delay, cost, and publicity of court-supervised probate proceedings.
 A Trust can be most helpful in avoiding probate.
 A Healthcare Power of Attorney coupled with a Mental Healthcare Power of Attorney can facilitate the administration of care according to your wishes in the event of serious illness or possible psychiatric problems inherent in aging.

 An estate plan is not static, because life is constantly changing.
 With our LegacyGuard™ program, you can confidently and securely keep your estate plan up-to-date.
 The estate plan documents we prepare for our LegacyGuard™ members will be reviewed annually and updated to include any changes for a flat, annual fee.
 Please ask us about it.

 There are times when a Last Will and Testament will best serve your needs and other times when a trust will be more beneficial.
 These choices, among many others, will best be explained during a consultation with your Agins Law Firm Chandler/Sun Lakes estate planning and elder law attorneys.